-Seraquin is a tasty joint supplement that has been specifically designed to help maintain healthy joint function in dogs.
+Seraquin is a nutritional supplement that helps to support and maintain normal joint function in dogs.

 Seraquin 2g is a unique, tasty joint supplement that has been specifically designed to help maintain healthy joint function in dogs.